Ghilain/hello-rails-back-end/README.md

 - PostgreSQL
 - API

+## Link to the Front-End App
+You can visit the front-end application which connect with API via this [Link](https://github.com/Ghilain/hello-rails-back-end).

 ## Getting Started
 To get a local copy up and running follow these simple example steps.